Dubai is a bit of a fantasy playground for all ages, with teens being particularly well catered for with

 Weather in Dubai

 The city of Dubai has a reputation for being sunny and very hot.
 Temperatures in the 40°s are not uncommon in this desert city.
 Summer can see extremely hot temperatures in Dubai.
-June to September is the hottest period of the year and the mercury can soar up to 41°C.
+June to September is the hottest period of the year and day time temperatures can reach 45-50 degrees

 December through February are the coolest months, averaging around 19°C to 21°C. With highs in the mid-20s.
 Spring and autumn see conditions in between the summer and winter extremes